 Step 1: CREATE AWARENESS

-What are the different types of biases?
+What are the different types of rater biases?
 Here are some common types.

 - Central Tendency Bias: Maybe you’ve heard some managers say “I never rater anyone as “Excellent.”
 A central tendency bias is when a rater tends to rate everyone in the middle of a scale, perhaps a level 3 out of 5—the middle rating.
-This may happen regardless of individual differences in performance, and is sometimes done to avoid conflict.
+The central tendency bias may happen regardless of individual differences in performance and is sometimes done to avoid conflict.

 - Leniency Bias: Sometimes, a manager may rate more highly than other managers, or a manager may favor a particular employee.
 A leniency bias means that a manager may inflate ratings by being too lenient.